GetStream/stream-video-swift/docusaurus/docs/iOS/basics/quick-start.md

 The simplest way to get started is to use our default SwiftUI components, that can add calling support to your views with only few lines of code.

-First, we need to create the `StreamVideoUI`, with an api key and the user who's logged in your app.
+First, we need to create the `StreamVideoUI`, with an API key and the user who's logged in your app.

 ```swift
 streamVideo = StreamVideoUI(